mwburke/mwburke.github.io/_posts/2017-12-29-jekyll-and-d3.md

 #### Conversion Definition File

-The last step is to create a [Liquid](http://shopify.github.io/liquid/) template definition on how to regenerate JSON from the YAML so the cycle is complete.
+The last step is to create a [Liquid](http://shopify.github.io/liquid/) template definition on how to regenerate JSON line by line as it iterates through the YAML, and the cycle is complete.
 The script looks like the following:

 ```liquid
 {% raw %}---